sadafakhan/sadafakhan.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I'm Sadaf, and I'm a computational linguist looking for work in Natural Language Processing (NLP)!
+Hello, I'm Sadaf (/sʌd̪əf/), and I'm a computational linguist looking for work in Natural Language Processing (NLP)!

 I graduated with an M.Sc. in Computational Linguistics from the University of Washington in Dec.
 2022, and completed a B.A. in Linguistics and Cognitive Science (with a Computer Science concentration) from Pomona College in May 2020.